It’s the beginning of our liberation. First, there is work to do.

 I am here.

-I am present.
+I am open.

 The Etz Hayim commentary offers: “Hineni is the spontaneous, unhesitating response to a divine call.”

 Even though he feels inadequate (Who me?
 Mi Anochi?) he listens.
 He is present.
-He goes.

 Let’s talk about the Divine call.

 The very first call we receive as human beings is in the Garden of Eden.
-Right after Adam and Eve eat the forbidden fruit, God calls out to to them: “Where are you?
+Right after Adam and Eve eat the forbidden fruit, God calls out to them: “Where are you?
 Ayecka?”

-No, this is a deep question:
+No, this is a deeper question:

-where ARE you?
+Where ARE you?

-are you awake?
+Are you awake?

 “The voice, in the garden is still reverberating throughout the world, and it is still heard, not always openly, or in full consciousness but nevertheless still heard in one way or another, in a person’s soul and [the person] may repeat to himself: Indeed, where am I?”
+(The Thirteenth Petaled Rose)

 So we have one call that comes with a life purpose.
 And we have another voice simply asking us — where are you?